luigifilippochiara/Goal-SAR/README.md

 The `model` folder contains a `base_model.py` class from which all the models inherit.

 The `data_src` folder contains some reusable code for data preparation and pre-processing.
-Every dataset is made of a dataset object (`dataset_src`) which is nothing but a dictionary of scenes, many scene objects (`dataset_src`) representing individual scenes with methods to go from world to pixel coordinates and vice versa, and an experiment object (`experiment_src`) containing metadata about the experiment to be performed and train-test splits.
+Every dataset is made of a dataset object (`dataset_src`) which is nothing but a dictionary of scenes, many scene objects (`scene_src`) representing individual scenes with methods to go from world to pixel coordinates and vice versa, and an experiment object (`experiment_src`) containing metadata about the experiment to be performed and train-test splits.
 The trajectory data is loaded inside the experiment class and then pre-processed with the code from `data_pre_process.py`.

 ## Wandb